Each step, whether in happiness or in sadness, is a gift. What we do with

 those gifts is what makes all the difference. – Sister Augustine

-FTC Disclosure: I received a copy of this book from the publisher.
-Receiving the complimentary copy did not influence my review.
-All reviews on this site will always reflect my honest and unbiased opinion.
+FTC Disclosure: I received these products for review at no charge.
+I also received a fee for writing this review.
+Receiving the free product and the fee did not influence my review.
+All reviews on The Conscious Cat will always reflect my honest and unbiased opinion.
+Or, as the case may be, Allegra and Ruby’s honest and unbiased opinion.